Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Proposed two-stage vvc partition prediction solution

 The classifiers are then fed with the probabilities vector $\mathbf{\tilde{p}}$ derived from the \gls{cnn} to predict the split decision to perform at each tree depth

-where $g_{\omega_i}$ is a parametric function of a classifier $i$, ${\omega_i}$ is its trainable parameters and $M$ is the number of considered classifiers.
+where $g_{\omega_i}$ is a parametric function of classifier $i$, ${\omega_i}$ is its trainable parameters, and $M$ is the number of considered classifiers.

 A separate multi-class classifier based on \gls{dt} model is applied for each \gls{cu} size.
-The classifier takes as input the probability vector $\mathbf{\tilde{p}}$ and predict a vector $\mathbf{\tilde{c}}$ of six probabilities that correspond to the six possible splits performed by the \gls{vvc} encoder at each tree depth.
-This approach results in $M$ separate \gls{dt} models that are trained separately to enhance the prediction performance and enable better convergence of the model with reduced number of trainable parameters.
+The classifier takes as an input the probability vector $\mathbf{\tilde{p}}$ and predicts a vector $\mathbf{\tilde{c}}$ of six probabilities that correspond to the six possible split modes performed by the \gls{vvc} encoder at each tree depth.
+This approach results in $M$ separate \gls{dt} models that are trained separately to enhance the prediction performance and enable better model convergence the with a reduced number of trainable parameters.
 Once the split probabilities are derived for the \gls{cu}, a selection of the highest probabilities is made based on the selected configuration.
-The configuration specifies the $N$ value which defines the number of tested splits by the encoder.
-Thus, the encoder performs only the $N$ first splits corresponding to the highest probabilities (Top-N) predicted by the \gls{dt} model.
-The remaining splits with lower probabilities than the top-N candidates are skipped by the encoder to reduce the encoding computational complexity.
-The proposed spatial features extraction \gls{cnn} model and the \gls{dt} classifiers are described in more detail in the next two sections, respectively.
+The configuration specifies the $N$ value, which defines the number of tested splits by the encoder.
+Thus, the encoder tests only the $N$ first splits corresponding to the highest probabilities (Top-N) predicted by the \gls{dt} model.
+The encoder then skips the remaining splits with lower probabilities than the top-N candidates to reduce the encoding computational complexity.
+The proposed spatial features extraction \gls{cnn} model and the \gls{dt} classifiers are described in more detail in the following two sections.